protectwise/troika/packages/troika-three-text/README.md

 Default: `1`

+### `gpuAccelerateSDF`

+When `true`, the SDF generation process will be GPU-accelerated with WebGL when possible, making it much faster especially for complex glyphs, and falling back to a JavaScript version executed in web workers when support isn't available.
+It should automatically detect support, but it's still somewhat experimental, so you can set it to `false` to force it to use the JS version if you encounter issues with it.

+Default: `true`

 ### `letterSpacing`

 Sets a uniform adjustment to spacing between letters after kerning is applied, in local world units.
 Positive numbers increase spacing and negative numbers decrease it.